Nutlope/aicommits/README.md

 1. `npm install -g aicommits`
 2. `export OPENAI_KEY=sk-xxxxxxxxxxxxxxxx`

-Then after running a `git add .` command in a git repo, use this CLI by simply running `aicommits` to generate your commit.
+After that, use this CLI by simply running `aicommits` to generate your commit.

 > Note: If you get a EACCESS error on mac/linux when running the first command, try running it with `sudo npm install -g aicommits` and putting in your password.